Yes, your vote counts. That’s why they are trying so hard to convince you it doesn’t.

 I attended the 1988 Democratic state convention as a Jackson delegate.
 It was a typical convention filled with lots of political speeches and no doubt some behind-the-scenes wheeling and dealing by Jackson supporters who still held out hope they could change the final result by convincing some Dukakis delegates to defect.
 (They weren’t successful.)

 When the voting finally began, I started walking down the hallway to be one of the first to cast my vote for Jesse Jackson.
-I was thinking mostly of myself, feeling proud to be a white southern liberal voting for an African American to be the Democratic nominee.
-I was pretty oblivious to my surroundings until there was a quick and noticeable change in the air.
+I was thinking mostly of myself, feeling proud to be a white southern liberal voting for an African American man to be the Democratic nominee.
+I was pretty oblivious to my surroundings until there was a noticeable stir in the crowd walking with me.
 It was the kind of feeling you get when someone important walks into a room and everyone gets nervous and excited, but you can’t yet see who it is.
 I looked up and saw that I was surrounded by a group of African American men and women ranging in age from about 60 to 90 years old.
 The looks on their faces caused me to slow down and move over to the side to let them pass.
-Then I sat on a nearby window sill and watched as they walked to the voting tables.
+Then I sat on a nearby window sill and watched as they gathered into lines at the voting tables.

-That was when I realized our state convention vote wasn’t just a formality.
-I was watching a group of people who likely believed they would never live long enough to see one of their own be a viable candidate for the presidency, and with good reason.
-Although African American men were granted the right to vote in 1869 and women got the vote in 1920, by 1940, only 3% of African Americans in the South were registered to vote.
-The Voting Rights Act banning racial voting barriers wasn’t passed until 1965, only 23 years prior.
+That was when I realized our state convention vote wasn’t just a formality in a politically unimportant state.
+I was watching a group of people who likely believed they would not live long enough to see one of their own become a viable candidate president, and with good reason.
+The Voting Rights Act banning racial voting barriers wasn’t even passed until 1965, and even then, violent intimidation of African American voters was commonplace, especially in the South.
+Few believed white people would ever vote for a Black candidate.

 There have certainly been times when I’ve thought it was futile to vote.
 I didn’t like the choices or I felt like there was really no choice at all, especially when it came to candidates for national office who so often seemed to end up as cogs in a political machine that serves only the wealthy.

-Maybe being a southerner has something to do with how much I value voting.
-I’m more aware than most of the extreme tactics some groups have used to keep people away from the polls.
-First it was violence, literacy tests and poll taxes; now it’s confusing voter ID laws, last-minute polling site changes and limited voting hours.
+Maybe being raised in the south has something to do with how much I value voting.
+I’m more aware than most of the extreme tactics the KKK and other groups used to keep people away from the polls.
+First it was violence, literacy tests and poll taxes; now it’s confusing voter ID laws, last-minute polling site changes, and limited voting hours.
 But above all else, the most successful tactic has been to convince people that their vote doesn’t count, that it won’t make a difference.
 So there’s really no reason to vote at all.
 Why bother?

-I never fell for that crap.
-I figured out pretty quickly that if my vote meant nothing, Republicans wouldn’t be spending thousands of hours and millions of dollars making it harder for me to cast it.
+I never fell for those arguments.
+I figured out pretty quickly that if our votes meant nothing, Republicans wouldn’t be spending thousands of hours and millions of dollars making it harder for us to cast them.
 There could be only one reason.
-They are afraid of what I might do with it.
+They are afraid of what we might accomplish with it.
 And well they should be.

 Leave a Reply